robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 ### iOS UI

 In order to design the UI for the iOS app, we will make use of [Interface Builder](../ib-basics/ib-basics.md) from within Xcode.
-In the project view, navigate to the ios module > resources > Base.lproj, and double click on `Main.storyboard`.
+In the project view, navigate to the __ios module > resources > Base.lproj__, and double click on `Main.storyboard`.

 There should already be a label and a button, which is exactly what we need, after some minor configuration.